 When I enrolled at the Institute For Integrative Nutrition, it all just stopped.
 I was enlightened!
 Finally!
 I felt vibrant, I ate the rainbow of veggies and fruits and I left Sugartown.
 Yippie!
 Who knew life could be good without sweets!!
 Yeah!!
 I was riding the amazing healthy wave.

 When I think about my "healthy" diet pre-Paleo, I realize I wasn't as healthy as I thought.
-Yes, I ate veggies, fruits, proteins, healthy fats, grains, non dairy milk etc…but my balance was so off!
+Yes, I ate veggies, fruits, proteins, healthy fats, grains, non-dairy milk, etc…but my balance was so off!
 I was going often to the Gluten-Free bakeries!
 S'MAC Gluten-Free mac and cheese opened up by my apartment and I became even more of a glutton for sugar.
-Crumb's Gluten-Free opened, and of course I had to go there 1, 2, 3, 4 times in the matter of a month!!
+Crumb's Gluten-Free opened, and of course, I had to go there 1, 2, 3, and 4 times in the matter of a month!!
 Don't even get me started on Pip's Gluten-Free Cakery that opened up in my hood as well.
 Mmmmm Lemon Bars.
 Those were dairy-free too-even more of a reason to enjoy them!
 Dairy-free and Gluten-free?
 They must be healthy!-NOT.
 Oh.
 So.
 Good.
 Yum.
 That became a ritual with my cousin.
 We would eat Pips and watch True Blood on Sunday nights.
 Suddenly sugar became a part of Sundays without fail.
 It was weird if we didn't watch True Blood with sweets.
 Consider it a catastrophe.
-Well I did at that time.
+Well, I did at that time.

 Then suddenly after a while, running to the dermatologist every week to get cortisone injections because of the cystic acne grew tiresome.
 My new BFF Sugar was really letting me down-WTF.
 I didn't feel great.
 I wasn't my exuberant self.
 I was dragging.
-Now of course I had vitamin deficiencies but in addition, my diet was not good at all-and I'm being humble here, as I don't want to judge myself too harshly.
+Now, of course, I had vitamin deficiencies but in addition, my diet was not good at all and I'm being humble here, as I don't want to judge myself too harshly.
 No amount of veggies can compensate for that much sugar.
 But I was in denial.
 Or I just wasn't educated enough (to stop) in what sugar does to our bodies.
 And I really wasn't.
 These are the things you should know, and always hear about, but never really put two and two together or associate with yourself.
 And that's what I did.
 Sugar addict?
 Never, not me!!.
-I'm a smart cookie! (no pun intended), but clearly not so much when it came to the healthy life without sugar.
+I'm a smart cookie! (no pun intended), but clearly not so much when it came to a healthy life without sugar.
 You never want to listen to your parents that tell you, that you eat too much sugar.
 It's like "can it ma-yada yada yada (as George Costanza played by Jason Alexander from Seinfeld would say).

 In all fairness I am human.
-Health Coach or not, we all have our our weaknesses.
-Just like you I also succumb to the sweet goodness of sugar found in chocolate, fruits, cupcakes…these would be the obvious ones.
-The un-obvious would be all those processed supermarket brands whether they be cookies, crackers, chips, mixes, salad dressings, drinks, alcohol, sauces and more-they had added sugar too.
+Health Coach or not, we all have our weaknesses.
+Just like you, I also succumb to the sweet goodness of sugar found in chocolate, fruits, cupcakes…these would be the obvious ones.
+The un-obvious would be all those processed supermarket brands whether they be cookies, crackers, chips, mixes, salad dressings, drinks, alcohol, sauces, and more-they had added sugar too.
 Sugar lurks everywhere.
 It's almost impossible to escape if you don't realize you fell through the rabbit hole.
 You have to catch yourself and pull yourself up and out by cutting it out!
 And the good news is that you can!
 I did!
 I have kicked refined sugars completely (with the exception of one incident, called Babycakes, but that's for another post coming soon).
 I'm not going to lie-I miss it.
 But these days I can have chocolate bars sitting in my freezer untouched.
-I have sugars, sweeteners, cake mixes just sitting in my pantry for later use and I'm not running to it ripping the wrappers open.
+I have sugars, sweeteners, and cake mixes just sitting in my pantry for later use and I'm not running to it ripping the wrappers open.
 Huge improvement.
-Instead when I am really craving sugar, I sub in some Raw Cacao nibs which are 100 percent dark chocolate with zero sugar directly from the Cacao Seed, totally unrefined and unprocessed (lowers insulin resistance, reduces blood pressure, reduces risk of stroke, boosts your mood and is rich in minerals like Magnesium, Iron, Calcium, Zinc and more).
+Instead, when I am really craving sugar, I sub in some Raw Cacao nibs which are 100 percent dark chocolate with zero sugar directly from the Cacao Seed, totally unrefined and unprocessed (lowers insulin resistance, reduces blood pressure, reduces the risk of stroke, boosts your mood and is rich in minerals like Magnesium, Iron, Calcium, Zinc and more).
 It's a huge change in taste.
 Have you ever tasted real 100 percent dark chocolate?
 Trust me when I say after a few nibs, you're done.
 It's very bitter.

 The good news.
 You can detox from sugar.
 Because that's what it ends up being.
 Detoxing from sugar?
 Expect it will be a few weeks of detox bitchiness.
 No one tells you about that part.
 You feel the withdrawal.
 You get pissed, angry, agitated, irritable-you just want to slap the person in front of you, grab the chocolate and run!
 Run for your life with the chocolaty goodness and never look back!
-Stuff your face, it tastes soooo good…until later when you feel so sick.
+Stuff your face, it tastes so good…until later when you feel so sick.
 The kid in you took over!
 You had to have it!
 All those years growing up with parents that said NO!
 And now you can have as much as you want!
-And then after two-three weeks the cravings are magically gone.
+And then after two-three weeks, the cravings are magically gone.
 POOF.
-You feel like yourself again, not Jekyll and Hyde, and then and only then-not eating sugar becomes effortless.
+You feel like yourself again, not Jekyll and Hyde, and then and only then-not eating sugar become effortless.

-When I started Paleo-the first two weeks were a disaster.
+When I started Paleo-the first two weeks was a disaster.
 I felt deprived.
 I couldn't snack.
 No processed.
 I didn't know what to eat.
-I had to be in the kitchen much more then I ever was, and sometimes I just wanted something sweet.
+I had to be in the kitchen much more than I ever was, and sometimes I just wanted something sweet.
 But I think it was more about the fact that I wasn't allowed to have it, as per doctor's orders that made me want it more.
 It's so psychological!
-And things that are easy to reach for have sugar, including those protein energy bars that advertise as healthy-pulease.
+And things that are easy to reach for have sugar, including those protein energy bars that advertise as healthy-please.
 So not.
 But... once those two weeks hit, I felt great!
 I didn't drink coffee or caffeine anymore, I had green smoothies and I had energy like never before.
 My Acid Reflux and Eczema went away and I thought my love affair with sugar had ended.

 Until one night THE MANGO INCIDENT HAPPENED.
 I just wanted a little bit of frozen mango.
-Little did I know that mango is one of the highest fructose sugar fruits, and on actual sugar free diets like I Quit Sugar by Sarah Wilson, that fruit is a no no. But at the time, I didn't know.
-And I thought what's wrong with a little Mango-it's natural…so I had 1 serving which is equivalent to 1 cup of diced frozen mango, which is equivalent to 24 grams of sugar.
+Little did I know that mango is one of the highest fructose sugar fruits, and on actual sugar-free diets like I Quit Sugar by Sarah Wilson, that fruit is a no-no. But at the time, I didn't know.
+And I thought what's wrong with a little Mango-it's natural… I had 1 serving which is equivalent to 1 cup of diced frozen mango, which is equivalent to 24 grams of sugar.
 Then I had some more.
 A few more here, a few more pieces there…I was reading a magazine and I didn't realize I had eaten the WHOLE BAG OF FROZEN MANGO!
 Who does that?!
 I never even eat frozen fruit, talk about desperation.
 In all fairness I was horribly PMSing, but still.
-After that my stomach hurt so badly, because I had eliminated sugars for two whole weeks! and then loaded it back on in, in just one sitting.
+After that my stomach hurt so badly because I had eliminated sugars for two whole weeks! and then loaded it back on in, in just one sitting.
 System overload!
 OMG!
 What did I do to myself?
 I was embarrassed that I'd have to confess this to my doctor.
 I had failed.
 I felt terrible about myself.
 And I was so mad at myself.
-As I'm sure you can imagine, all of my crazy acid reflux, eczema and bad skin came flashing before me, and this time so much worse then It started out.
+As I'm sure you can imagine, all of my crazy acid reflux, eczema, and bad skin came flashing before me, and this time so much worse than It started out.
 Talk about inflammation!
 My face blew up!!
 And I had to start all over again with the sugar detox!
 Nightmare!!
 Because this time, my cravings were so much worse, and instead of it taking two weeks to detox, it took a month!
 Doing a sugar detox the second time around was so much harder.